Fyodir/parsermcparser/README.txt

     - You will be prompted with the "Please enter LRG number: " request
     - Enter LRG number of desired query gene [enter]

+    - view the outputted BED file via either a text editor (ie gedit, nano) or call the name of the file using bash cmd "cat"

 Example Input Sequence:
     "python3 fancyparser.py" [enter]
     Please enter LRG number: 39 [enter]